 Following the evidence session on 15 January 2019, the Convener wrote to the Cabinet Secretary on a number of issues raised during the meeting.

 The Cabinet Secretary for Health and Sport responded to the Convener's letter on 23 January 2019.

 In the exchange of letters above, one of the matters raised was the review of progress with integration of health and social care being undertaken by the Ministerial Strategic Group for Health and Community Care.
 The Cabinet Secretary wrote to the Convener on 1 February 2019 with a copy of the final report.
-We will be taking evidence from the Cabinet Secretary and COSLA on this report and its recommendations at our evidence session on 19 February 2019.
+The Committee took evidence from the Cabinet Secretary and COSLA on this report and its recommendations at an evidence session on 19 February 2019.

 Following the evidence session on 19 February 2019, the Convener wrote to the Cabinet Secretary and COSLA on 5 March 2019 on a number of issues regarding the integration of health and social care to help inform the Committee's pre-budget scrutiny.